 Creating an SEO-friendly website is about a lot more than keywords.
-There are design, marketing and content components, as well as issues involving development.
-Search engine optimization is an all-hands on deck type of matter and one that is best not left up to one department.
+There are design, marketing, and content components, as well as issues involving development.
+Search engine optimization is an all-hands-on-deck type of matter and one that is best not left up to one department.
 Sure, you want someone leading the efforts but you’ll want everyone involved as early as possible.

 Here are the basic things you want to accomplish: